Lightstreamer/Lightstreamer-kafka-connector/README.md

 ##### `record.key.evaluator.schema.registry.enable` and `record.value.evaluator.schema.registry.enable`

-Optional.
+_Mandatory if [evaluator type](#recordkeyevaluatortype-and-recordvalueevaluatortype) is `AVRO`_ and no [schema paths](#recordkeyevaluatorschemaregistryenable-and-recordvalueevaluatorschemaregistryenable) are specified_.
 Enable the use of the [Confluent Schema Registry](#schema-registry) for validation respectively of the Kafka key and the Kafa value.
 Can be one of the following:
 - `true`
 - `false`